nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/encrypted_xip_npx.md

-# Encrypted XIP and NPX
+# Encrypted XIP and NPX (PRINCE encryption/decryption for on-chip flash)

-This document extends the documentation of [MCUBoot and encrypted XIP in OTA examples](encrypted_xip_readme.md) and provides a walkthrough to evaluate it on devices with NPX module.
+This document extends the documentation of [MCUBoot and encrypted XIP in OTA examples](encrypted_xip.md) and provides a walkthrough to evaluate it on devices with NPX module.

 __Note: The current state of NPX example implementation for SDK 25.06 is in an experimental state.
-The IV reconfiguration is not implemented yet and it's planned for SDK 25.09 release.__
+The IV reconfiguration is not implemented yet and it's planned for future release.__

 ## 1. Introduction